joranE/demotivr/README.md

 <!-- badges: end -->

-demotivr allows the user to display random nihilistic and generally depressing messages following any error.
+demotivr allows the user to display random nihilistic and generally depressing messages after an error.

 ## Installation